ToBeContinued4/i3setup/README.md

-This is my setup for i3 (for Arch)
+This is my setup for i3
+(guide for Arch Linux)

 ## After Install
 > [!NOTE]